Philadelphia Grand Jury: 2010–2011: Break up

-2013-present:Summer of Doom
+2013–present: Summer of Doom, second hiatus and reunion

 After the split, Beeson moved onto production and remix work under the moniker of Boyhood, while Berckelman relocated to Berlin and began working on a solo project entitled Feelings.
 Feelings released their debut album, Be Kind Unwind in October 2013.
 In 2013, Berckelman assembled Beeson and Williams to join him on tour in Australia under the Feelings moniker.
-The three playing together for the first time in nearly four years immediately sparked rumours of a Philadelphia Grand Jury reunion, which were confirmed with a midnight performance by the band at the 2013 BIGSOUND Festival in Brisbane.
+The three playing together for the first time in nearly four years immediately sparked rumours of a Philadelphia Grand Jury reunion, which were confirmed with a midnight performance by the band at the 2013 BIGSOUND festival in Brisbane.
 The band then announced a tour for December 2013, incorporating songs for both Feelings and Philadelphia Grand Jury across two sets.

 In late 2014, it was revealed the band would be heading to Berlin in 2015 to record new material.
 The sessions resulted in the band's second studio album, which had the working title of Ulterior Motif.
 A new single, "Crashing and Burning, Pt.
 II," was released in August 2015.
 The album, now titled Summer of Doom, was released in October 2015.
+The band would continue to tour infrequently across the remainder of the 2010s, but no new music surfaced until 2019 with the release of stand-alone single "$10K".
+A second single, "Nervous Breakdown", followed in 2020.
+The band entered a second hiatus period due to COVID-19, but announced their reunion in 2024 to commemorate the 15-year anniversary of Hope is for Hopers and play a select run of shows from November 2024 to March 2025.